alexchen-buaa/flexrl/README.md

 #### MuJoCo

 To use MuJoCo envs (for both online training and offline evaluation), you need to install MuJoCo first.
 See [mujoco-py](https://github.com/openai/mujoco-py) for instructions.

+#### JAX with CUDA Support

+To use JAX with CUDA support, you need to install the NVIDIA driver first.
+See [JAX Installation](https://github.com/google/jax#installation) for instructions.

 ### References